qutip/qutip-tutorials/tutorials-v4/time-evolution/012_floquet_formalism.md

 )
 ```

-The functionality explained above is summarised in the `fmmesolve` function, which was introduced in the [other floquet notebook](011_floquet_solver.md).
+The functionality explained above is summarised in the `fmmesolve` function, which was introduced in the [other Floquet notebook](011_floquet_solver.md).
 Here, we also use this function to compare to our manual computation.

 ```python
 # Solve using Fmmesolve